Prometheus-X-association/data-veracity/docs/design-document.md

 The Data Veracity Assurance building block (_DVA_ from now on) allows data exchange participants to agree on and later prove/verify quality requirements or properties of the exchanged data.

-For example, if a data producer (abbreviated _P_ from now on) provides simple sensor data to a data consumer (_C_ from now on), DVA can facilitate P to prove (and C to verify) that the provided data is credible (eg, temperature values are within a certain range).
+For example, if a data producer (abbreviated _P_ from now on) provides simple sensor data to a data consumer (_C_ from now on), DVA can facilitate P to prove (or at least claim) and C to verify that the provided data is credible (eg, temperature values are within a certain range).

 DVA requires a **veracity level agreement (VLA)** between the exchange participants.
-The agreement is made for a specific data exchange unit, as described by the contract.
+This agreement is part of the contract and targets a specific data exchange unit (instance).
 The VLA defines a number of **veracity objectives** that each describe a **data quality aspect** (eg, _completeness_ or _accuracy_) and an **evaluation scheme** (eg, value is within a numerical range).
+The VLA also defines _how_ the evaluation is to be performed (eg, with a certain algorithm or software library).
-When the data exchange occurs, in the simplest model, P attaches a proof (or at least an attestation) regarding the exchanged data’s quality that C trusts or can verify.
+When the data exchange occurs, in the simplest model, P attaches an attestation (or even a proof) regarding the exchanged data’s quality that C trusts or can verify.

+The high-level concepts of the DVA BB have been summarized in the knowledge graph below.
+The second graph visualizes a concrete example of using DVA in a use case where xAPI training data is exchanged.

 <!-- Hacking a Mermaid flowchart for a knowledge graph for now -->